dieferfer/Spatial-Point-Pattern-Opportunistic-data-Azores/README.md

 - `03_env_variables.R`: Download and process environmental `.nc` data
 - `04_model_LGCP.R`: Fit LGCP models and get prediction maps
 - `outputs/`: Maps and model summaries
+- `products/`: Downloaded, filtered and final data used for the analysis

 ---